WAGO/edge-pc-vendorcheck/README.md

 8a. restart your runtime: <pre><code>/etc/init.d/codesyscontrol restart</code></pre>
 9.  dowload CoDeSys library from this repo and install inside your IDE<br>
 https://github.com/WAGO/edge-pc-vendorcheck/tree/main/codesys%20library
+10. use the library inside your CoDeSys project
 <br><br>
 - If you like to uninstall the package:<br>
 <pre><code>dpkg -r vendorcheck</code></pre>